19+ Awesome Black Friday vs Cyber Monday Statistics for 2023

 Fascinating Black Friday vs Cyber Monday Statistics (Editor’s Picks)

-- There were over 189 million people shopping during the Black Friday-Cyber Monday weekend in 2019.
+- There were over 174 million US shoppers during the weekend from Thanksgiving to Cyber Monday in 2020.

-- Up to 37% of shoppers say the reason for abandoning brick and mortar shops is the crowds.
+- Up to 37% of shoppers say the crowds are the main reason for abandoning brick-and-mortar shops.

 - The loss of potential sales due to items being out of stock online was $484 million in 2018.

-- 83.3 million people shopped online on Cyber Monday, shopping stats reveal.
+- 83.3 million people in the US shopped online on Cyber Monday 2019, making it the biggest shopping day in US history, shopping stats reveal.